Raphael-Hemme/personal-site/src/assets/io-garden-experiment-descriptions/le-a001-description.md

 ### Description

-Lichen Experiment - A002 (`LE-A002`) transfers the main idea of ([Lichen Experiment - A001](https://www.raphaelhemme/io-garden/le-a002/le-a002))into a dynamic mode and plays with the idea of cell aging.
+Lichen Experiment - A001 (`LE-A001`) is a first, 'brute force' attempt to approximate the visual appearance of lichen growing on stones ([Caloplaca mariana](https://en.wikipedia.org/wiki/Caloplaca_marina)) using the p5.js library.

+The code to generate random points within a circle is adapted from [here](https://editor.p5js.org/zapra/sketches/rjIJR18fT).

+The code below is still very convoluted and rough.
+It will be refactored once I am satisfied with the visual resemblance.
+<br/><br/>

 ```typescript
 import { Component, Input, OnInit, OnDestroy } from '@angular/core';